s-heins/articles/git/03 Git blob and tree objects during the status lifecycle/Git blob and tree objects during the status lifecycle.md

 Add nested dirs and files
 ```

-We can look at all files and directories contained in the root tree `4d9f43d` with the `git ls-tree` command with the `-r` flag for recursing into subtrees and the `-t` flag for showing trees when recursing.
+We can look at all files and directories contained in the root tree `4d9f43d` with the command `git ls-tree` using the `-r` flag for recursing into subtrees and the `-t` flag for showing trees when recursing.
 I used `--abbrev=7` here so git will abbreviate object hashes to seven digits.

 ```shell
 $ git ls-tree -rt 4d9f43d --abbrev=7